-At Catcott we have a unique set of values, built around four cornerstones.
-These cornerstones form the bedrock of the work that we do here in providing the children of Catcott with a first rate education.
+At Catcott we have a unique set of values and these form the basis of the curriculum that we have created to provide the children of the the Polden Villages with a great education.

 We believe in 3 core values: Independence, Resilience and Thinking.
 Our curriculum is built around these values and we aim to develop learners who excel in all three areas.